DigiBP/26SS_Tierpark_Goldau/README.md

 If the application is suitable, the system automatically invites the candidate to a first interview, sending a scheduling link (via Calendly).
 The Hiring Manager conducts the first interview using a structured digital form, capturing scores for technical skills, cultural fit, and an overall recommendation.
 Immediately after, the Hiring Manager evaluates the candidate using a standardised rating form.
 Based on this evaluation, the Hiring Manager decides whether to invite the candidate to an assessment.
 If not, a cancellation is sent automatically and the process ends.
 If yes, the system automatically sends an assessment invitation, after which the Hiring Manager conducts the assessment and subsequently assesses the candidate in detail.
 ### Hiring Decision & Onboarding
 Following the assessment, a decision is made on whether to hire the candidate.
 If the decision is negative, a cancellation is sent automatically.
 If positive, the HR Manager creates the employment contract via a Camunda form, entering details such as salary, start date, and working hours.
-The system then automatically generates and sends the contract to the candidate — using a Google Docs template and a DocuSign link.
+The system then automatically generates and sends the contract to the candidate, using a Google Docs template and a DocuSign link.
 Once the signed contract is received back from the applicant, the system automatically triggers the full onboarding workflow, including creating a Google Workspace account, sending a welcome e-mail, notifying the team via Slack, creating onboarding tasks in Asana, and scheduling calendar meetings.
 The process concludes with the employee being successfully onboarded.